 You've unlocked access to federal government aid and grants if your business has been granted federal certification as a minority business.
 So, let’s see which one best hits the spot for you:

-MBDA Grants and loans: You can access more than 1,000 grant programs and around $500 billion in MBDA Grants.
+MBDA Grants and Loans: You can access more than 1,000 grant programs and around $500 billion in MBDA Grants.
 Before applying for any MBDA grant on the Grants.gov site, you’ll have to get a unique DUNS identifier number and register at SAM.gov.
-You can get information about the 5-step application process.

 Local grants: Many states also have special financial aid programs for minority businesses that belong to specific groups.
 For example, New York sponsors a Minority and Women-Owned Businesses Certification Program (M/WBE).
 Other states like Ohio open the percentage of government contracts available for all MBE-qualified entrepreneurs.
 Contact your local State Office for Minority and Women Business Enterprises to learn about additional financial aid opportunities.

-Business Consortium Fund: NMSDC-certified businesses can get exclusive access to financing programs, micro-loans, and consulting opportunities through the investors that choose to participate with the National Minority Supplier Development Council Business Consortium Fund, Inc.
+Business Consortium Fund: NMSDC-certified businesses can get exclusive access to financing programs, micro-loans, and consulting opportunities through the investors who participate with the National Minority Supplier Development Council Business Consortium Fund, Inc.

 The 8(a) Mentor-Protégé Program: There is nothing better than getting personalized guidance to meet all SBA requirements and qualify for federal aid.
 This option also connects you with entrepreneurship classes, marketing tips, and counseling.

 The NMSDC Kellogg Advanced Management Executive Program is a four-day immersive program that allows minority entrepreneurs to work on their businesses in an interactive environment instructed by educators and professionals with real-world experiences.